 We would like you to share your individual actions towards Wales' well-being goals.
-You can join the conversation in the Public Health Wales Staff Facebook group or on Twitter using the hashtag #PHWWFG, or e-mail the Health and Sustainability Hub: publichealth.sustainability@wales.nhs.uk.
+You can join the conversation on Twitter using the hashtag #PHWWFG, or e-mail the Health and Sustainability Hub: publichealth.sustainability@wales.nhs.uk.

 We would also like to hear from colleagues interested in helping to develop further 'be the change' guides.